Blog

 Quick Answer: How Much Do YouTube Shorts Pay?

-YouTube Shorts pay about $100 per 1 million views at a 10-cent RPM, about $250 at a 25-cent RPM, and about $500 at a 50-cent RPM.
+YouTube Shorts pay about $100 per 1 million engaged Shorts views at a 10-cent RPM, about $250 at a 25-cent RPM, and about $500 at a 50-cent RPM.
 Shorts do not pay one fixed amount per view.
-The useful way to estimate Shorts pay is RPM, which means revenue per 1,000 views.
+The useful way to estimate Shorts pay is RPM, which means revenue per 1,000 engaged views for Shorts.

 Shorts views10-cent RPM25-cent RPM50-cent RPM